E-commerce

 A glossary of "what we call paid conversion" avoids endless debates.

-Compare with public benchmarks cautiously: basket size, country, and channel mix differ.
+Compare with public benchmarks with caution: basket, country, and channel mix differ.

 OKRs and analytics

-Link quarterly objectives to measurable indicators: this avoids discussions without a success criterion.
+Link quarterly objectives to measurable indicators: avoids discussions without success criteria.

 Retrospective

-After each seasonal peak, analyze what diverged from forecasts and update assumptions for the following year.
+After each seasonal peak, analyze what diverged from forecasts and update hypotheses for the following year.

 Data literacy

-Train managers to read a confidence interval and avoid hasty conclusions from small samples.
+Train managers to read a confidence interval and avoid hasty conclusions on small samples.

 E-commerce funnel: acquisition, behavior, conversion, retention

 Classic framework: acquisition (traffic sources), activation (first value), revenue, retention, referral according to the AARRR model.
-For e-commerce, we often connect product sessions, add-to-cart, checkout, purchase, then repeat purchase.
+For e-commerce, we often connect product sessions, add-to-cart actions, checkout, purchase, then repeat purchase.

 Micro-conversions